 - Breast Augmentation in African American, Latin-American, and Asian Women

 The most frequent reason women seek out breast augmentation is because they desire an increase in breast size and fuller breast volume.
-Balancing the proportion of the breasts with the rest of the body is a vital component of creating the natural and pleasing aesthetic Dr. Zemmel aims to help each patient obtain.
+Balancing the proportion of the breasts with the rest of the body is a vital component of creating the natural and pleasing aesthetic our surgeons aim to help each patient obtain.
 For patients with breasts that are small in proportion to the rest of their figure, breast augmentation with breast implants can provide a more harmonious overall appearance.
 Some women feel very self-conscious about the size of their breasts, and for these patients, fuller breasts often have the added benefit of boosting confidence.
-Dr. Zemmel will ascertain your goals for your breast surgery, and will work with you to select an implant size and shape that will complement the rest of your figure.
-Dr. Zemmel will maintain the most natural look and feel for your breast augmentation.
+Our surgeons will ascertain your goals for your breast surgery, and will work with you to select a breast implant size and shape that will complement the rest of your figure.
+They will maintain the most natural look and feel for your breast augmentation.

 The desire to correct breast abnormalities is another common reason women seek cosmetic breast surgery.
 There are a number of conditions that can detract from a balanced, well-proportioned, and harmonious breast shape.
-Dr. Zemmel can address many of these conditions with advanced techniques designed to renew the appearance of your breasts.
+Our surgeons can address many of these conditions with advanced techniques designed to renew the appearance of your breasts.
 Some conditions women seek to correct include:

 - Breast Asymmetry: Most women are not born with perfectly symmetric breasts, but in some women, discrepancies in breast size and/or shape may be more extreme and cause the breasts to look uneven.